Ronnie Wood’s extraordinary career

 and obvious talent took him to the Ealing Art College, where

-coincidentally Freddie Mercury of Queen and Pete Townshend of The
+coincidentally Freddie Mercury of Queen and Pete Townsend of The

 Who were also students.